Glycemic Index of Brussels sprouts - Fresh

 What is the glycemic index of Brussels sprouts - Fresh?

-Brussels sprouts - Fresh has a glycemic index (GI) of 15, which is classified as low GI.
-As a low GI food, Brussels sprouts - Fresh provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Brussels sprouts - Fresh has a glycemic index of 15, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Brussels sprouts - Fresh?